dzen-dhall/dzen-dhall/README.md

 ### Trimming text

-`trim` function allows to cut the text to desired width, removing excessive characters from either left or right.
+`trim` function allows to cut a given `Text` to desired width, removing excessive characters from either left or right.

 Trim direction is defined as follows: